spacys/mediathek/README.md

 Any help are welcome.

 ## Known issues / restrictions
-- Due to VMP validation of the widevine library playback on Windows, Libreelec and iOS is currently not possible.
+- Due to VMP validation of the widevine library playback on Windows, Libreelec, macOS and iOS is currently not possible.
 - US support will be removed shortly. music.amazon.com has different interfaces than Europe.